 - Represented more than 14 bidders in Mexico's initial public auctions for the electric power market

-- Advised a U.S. development bank in the financing of a public-private partnership (P3) project for the construction of a desalination plant in Northern Mexico
+- Advised the NADB in the financing of a P3 project for the construction of a desalination plant in northern Mexico

 - Advised a Mexican bank in the financing of various P3 public transportation projects in the States of Puebla and Mexico

-- Served as a member of the appellate team that successfully challenged a nationwide criminal conviction against a French citizen in Mexico.
-The case was argued before the Supreme Court of Mexico and is considered a landmark decision.
+- Served as a member of the constitutional appeals team that successfully challenged a nationwide conviction against a French citizen in Mexico; the constitutional case was argued before the Supreme Court of Mexico and is considered a landmark decision

 - Instituto Tecnológico Autónomo de México, J.D.

 - The Legal 500 Latin America, Rising Star, Energy and Natural Resources, 2020-2024; Rising Star, Projects and Infrastructure, 2023, 2024

 - The Legal 500 Latin America, Banking and Finance, 2019